-Whenever the estimated costboard estimates that the purchase of furniture, supplies, or equipment (except books) will cost:
+Whenever the estimated cost of furniture, supplies, or equipment (except books) will cost:

-- less than \$40,000, no competitive bidding process is required to make the purchase; - between \$40,000 and \$75,000, the board will follow the informal competitive bidding process by requiring quotes from at least three different sources to be obtained in writing or by telephone and recorded for the public to review:- - over \$75,000, the board will follow the formal competitive bidding process by: - 1. -1)-preparing clear and definite plans and specifications for such work or purchases; - •2.
-2) providing notice of the call for formal bids by publication in at least one newspaper of general circulation in the district at least once each week for two consecutive weeks;

--3) providing the clear and definite plans and specifications to vendors interested in submitting a bid; 4) require that bids be in writing; 5) open and read bids in public on the date and in the place named in the notice; and 6) file all bids for public inspection after opening.
+- less than \$40,000, no competitive bidding process is required to make the purchase; - between \$40,000 and \$75,000, the board will follow the informal competitive bidding process by requiring quotes from at least three different sources to be obtained in writing or by telephone and recorded for the public to review; - over \$75,000, the board will follow the formal competitive bidding process by: - 1. preparing clear and definite plans and specifications for such purchases; - 2. providing notice of the call for formal bids by publication in at least one newspaper of general circulation in the district at least once each week for two consecutive weeks; - 3. providing the clear and definite plans and specifications to those interested in submitting a bid; - 4. require that bids be in writing; - 5. open and read bids in public on the date and in the place named in the notice; and - 6. file all bids for public inspection after opening.